Guide juridique

 How many points do I lose for speeding in Belgium?

 Belgium uses a demerit points system where speeding violations result in point deductions ranging from 2 to 6 points, depending on how much you exceeded the speed limit.
 For example, exceeding the limit by 10-20 km/h costs 2 points, while 40+ km/h over the limit costs 6 points.
-Once you accumulate 12 demerit points within a 2-year period, your license is suspended for 40 days and you must take a mandatory awareness course before reinstatement.
+Once you accumulate 12 demerit points within a 2-year period, your license is suspended for 40 days and you must take a mandatory awareness course (cours de sensibilisation) before reinstatement.
+Points are automatically removed after 2 years from the offense date if no further violations occur during this period.

 Can I appeal a speeding fine in Belgium?

-What happens if I get caught speeding multiple times in Belgium?
+What happens if I don't pay a speeding fine in Belgium?

 Quand consulter un avocat ?